 I became an economist because I wanted to examine the factors that contribute to inequality and help identify ways to increase opportunity.
 Urban is a place where I can do that kind of work and know that important findings will be given visibility in places that matter.

-In 2005, Simms was elected to membership in the American Academy of Arts and Sciences; in 2008, she received the Samuel Z. Westerfield Award from the National Economic Association.
-She was awarded an honorary doctor of laws degree from Carleton College, Minnesota, in 2010.
+In 2005, Simms was elected to membership in the American Academy of Arts and Sciences, and in 2008, the National Economic Association presented her the Samuel Z. Westerfield Award.
+Carleton College awarded her an honorary doctor of laws degree in 2010.

 Simms holds a BA in economics from Carleton College and a PhD in economics from Stanford University.